sanjueranga/CS-Notes/Object Oriented Analysis And Design/Design_patterns/Observer.md

 - When a change to one object requires changing others, and you don't know how many objects need to be changed.
 - When an object should be able to notify other objects without knowing who these objects are.

-#### Code Explanation

-##### Observer Pattern Implementation

-###### Step 1: Define the Subject Interface

-# Observer Pattern: YouTube Channel Example

 ## Introduction

 The Observer Pattern is a behavioral design pattern that defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 This pattern is useful for implementing distributed event handling systems.

-## Where to Use

-Use the Observer Pattern in the following scenarios:
-- When changes to one object need to be communicated to other objects without making the objects tightly coupled.
-- When an abstraction has two aspects, one dependent on the other.
-Encapsulating these aspects in separate objects lets you vary and reuse them independently.
-- When a change to one object requires changing others, and you don't know how many objects need to be changed.
-- When an object should be able to notify other objects without knowing who these objects are.

 ## Code Explanation